 Little things like don’t plant unless the soil is above X degrees.
 Tomatoes have their “tricks” as well which help produce high yield crops of tomatoes.

-Buy tomato seeds that are already flowering.
+Buy tomato seedlings that are already flowering.
 You might believe you’ll be one step ahead.
-But… plants first need to get their roots firmly established before flowering and producing fruits.
+But… plants first need to get their roots firmly established in the potting mix before flowering and producing fruits.
 Let them start and flower in your garden.

 When growing tomato plants – pinch the flowers of the future first fruits on budding plants.
 It might sound ridiculous, but you’ll get greater yields by pruning tomato plants in the long run.

 Over fertilize your crops.
 The majority of the people think that by adding more slow-release fertilizer, you’ll double or increase yields in the same proportion.

 Too much nitrogen fertilizer in the soil will lead to more foliage and wonderful bushes.
 The plants will look healthy but unproductive.

-Add a bit of Epsom salt.
-Tomatoes do well when Epsom salt is added to their roots, and if they don’t need it, it will cause no harm.
+Add a bit of Epsom salts for tomatoes to do well.
+When Epsom salt is added to their roots, and if they don’t need it, it will cause no harm.
 It’s good to take preventive measures so as to ensure healthier plants.

 When starting tomatoes from seed and it is time to transplant (late spring or early summer), plant your seedling several inches deep with the tops sticking out.
 It’s often called “Planting up to their necks.”

 This enables plants to grow a strong root system; the better the roots and root system, the more yields you’ll get because of more nutrients and water intake.